zgamiet/biocomp-assignment/README.md

 The trim.sif image was used to perform the trimming of reads whereas with the other processes, the bio modules (fastqc, bwa, samtools and bcftools) were used.
 Example read data (SRR061646_SML) was supplied during coursework and alignment was done against a chromosome 19 reference (chr19.fa).

+Important modules needed to be loaded for the pipeline to run successfully are in the run_pipe file.
 The pipeline was performed with the following command: <br>
 > ./run_pipe

 Using the VCF file, the SNP variant at location chr19:90526 was selected for viewing.
 A subset of the BAM file was then created by obtaining the region flanking the variant of interest.
 The following commands were used in the terminal to achieve this: